ghuong/group-chat-client/README.md

 This React app is currently intended to be deployed as static assets by the Express server, see [server documentation](https://github.com/ghuong/group-chat-server).
 Thus, the Socket.io server is located on the same machine as the client.

-To deploy the React app separately from the server, update the Socket.io server URL in `src/utils/config.js`.
+To deploy the React app separately from the server, update the `SOCKET_SERVER_URL` in `src/utils/config.js`.